 There are 158 magistrates in West Virginia.
 There are at least two magistrates in every county, and ten in the largest county, Kanawha.
 A county-by-county map of West Virginia’s fifty-five counties with magistrate information can be found here.

 Magistrates use their training and sound judgment to oversee the application and enforcement of state laws, municipal laws, and court procedures.
-Magistrates have jurisdiction over civil cases in which the financial amount in dispute is less than five thousand dollars.
+Magistrates have jurisdiction over civil cases in which the financial amount in dispute is less than ten thousand dollars.
 They hear misdemeanor cases and conduct preliminary examinations in felony cases.
 In criminal cases they issue and record affidavits, complaints, arrest warrants, and search warrants, as well as set bail and make decisions concerning proposed plea agreements, the collection of courts costs, cash bonds, and fines.

 Magistrates issue emergency protective orders in cases involving domestic violence.
 Immediately entering domestic violence petitions into the Domestic Violence Database and Registry is an important part of their work.